 "There's so much more to interior design then aesthetically beautiful interiors."

-Hi friends, my name is Priscille, and I'm PASSIONATE and READY to transform your space into an oasis.
-I'm originally from Montreal, Quebec and now residing in the National Capital of Canada, Ottawa.
+She is originally from Montreal, Quebec and now residing in the National Capital of Canada, Ottawa.

 Throughout the years studying interior design, one things that intrigued me about this industry, is sustainability.
 You may relate sustainability to recycling, waste reduction, carbon footprints, and even LEED but I see sustainability as a way of life.
 "Green design" has substantial benefits on our physical and psychological health.